Find out about the help available for Universal Credit claimants aged 18 to 21 to find employment, work-related training or an apprenticeship.

 Work search reviews

-After the IAP, you will attend regular work search reviews with your work coach for continued support and coaching over the next 6 months.
-The support you receive at these meetings will be tailored to your individual needs, and will address any personal barriers to work you may have.
+After the IAP, you will have work search reviews by phone with your work coach for continued support and coaching over the next 6 months.
+The support you receive from these phone calls will be tailored to your individual needs, and will address any personal barriers to work you may have.
 Your work coach may refer you to a wide range of locally available support, for example:

 - basic skills training